sipchat/Research-and-Design/sii/manuscript.md

 The social and technical motivation for user-owned identity.
 The pros and cons of PGP, SSI, Agent and digital wallet.

-Allen proposed [10 principles][2]/ of a SSI.
-Existence, control and access are three essential principles that truely define a user-owned identity.
+[Allen][2] proposed 10 principles of a SSI.
+Existence and control are two essential principles that truely define a user-owned identity.

+[Neuman][3] identified the need for closure in distributed system.

 ## 3 The Design